achelmasoudi/AI_QR_Magic/README.md

 - Save your QR codes for convenient sharing.
 - Switch between light and dark modes to set the mood for your QR code journey.

-🚀 Ready to explore the QR Universe?
-Download the app now and let the adventure begin!
+<h3>🚀 Ready to explore the QR Universe?
+Download the app now and let the adventure begin!</h3>
 </p>

 # Screenshots